-The project began in July 2020 and will run through June 2023.
+The project began in July 2020 and ran through August 2023.
 This will be the first detailed study of immigration detention in Hong Kong, and will add significantly to comparative analysis of immigration detention in East Asia.

 We examine the functioning and effects of immigration detention law, policy and practice, with a focus on survivors of torture, victims of human trafficking, and low-income migrant workers.

 Based upon our findings, we develop actionable, evidence-based guidelines for improving the system.